Ayotundepaul/Automated-Social-Media-Poster-in-Go/README.md

 ---

 This Go-based implementation offers a simple command-line interface to schedule tweets.
-Just like the previous Python example, this serves as a basic starting point.
-You can expand upon this with error handling, multiple platform support, etc.